Keraskp/imageOCR/README.md

-## Setup and Configuration

-To setup up the API locally, follow these steps
-1. Clone the repository.
-2. Build the project using a Java build tool such as Maven or Gradle.
-3. Run the application on a web server.

 ## Dependencies
 The following dependencies are required to run the API:
-- Tesseract OCR engine (with language data files)
+- Tesseract OCR engine (provided in this project)
-- Java 8 or higher
+- Java 20 or higher
-- Spring Framework (version specified in project configuration)
+- Spring Framework 3.1.0

 ## License